ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 considerable privacy concerns.
 Although out of scope for the document, DNS is a mechanism currently discussed.
-DNS exposes data in plaintext over the network (including what sites the user is visiting and what sites they have previously visited) an may not be suitable for some.
+DNS exposes data in plaintext over the network (including what sites the user is visiting and what sites they have previously visited) and may not be suitable for some.

 ### Privacy in STH Pollination